randal-sean-harrison/reviewr/README.md

-# Maestro
+# Reviewr — Libguide Review Tool

-An application to register and communicate changes to Libguides authors.
+Reviewr is an application to register and communicate changes to Libguides authors.